The following examples show how to use /usr/bin/ansible for running ad hoc tasks.

 Rarely, some users have security rules where they constrain their sudo/pbrun/doas environment to running specific command paths only.
 This does not work with ansible’s no-bootstrapping philosophy and hundreds of different modules.
 If doing this, use Ansible from a special account that does not have this constraint.
 One way of doing this without sharing access to unauthorized users would be gating Ansible with Ansible Tower, which can hold on to an SSH credential and let members of certain organizations use it on their behalf without having direct access.

 Ok, so those are basics.
-If you didn’t read about patterns and groups yet, go back and read Patterns.
+If you didn’t read about patterns and groups yet, go back and read Working with Patterns.

 -f 10 in the above specifies the usage of 10 simultaneous

 processes to use.
-You can also set this in Configuration to avoid setting it again.
+You can also set this in Configuring Ansible to avoid setting it again.
 The default is actually 5, which

 is really small and conservative.
 You are probably going to want to talk to a lot more simultaneous hosts so feel free